“The bridge will come down at any moment!!!” the clerk yelled as we neared the front desk.

 The Hiking!
 This is why you come to Patagonia: Unbelievable hiking trails with beautiful vistas at every turn.

 We did three hikes over three days, sadly forfeiting our fourth day because of inclement weather.
-There are short, flat hikes and long, treacherous climbs, so we chatted with the super helpful people in the tourism office and they help us find something in between.
+There are short, flat hikes and long, treacherous climbs, so we chatted with the super helpful people in the tourism office and they helped us find something in between.

 On our third day, we woke up early, packed food and tons of water and headed out for the famous hike, Sendero al Fitz Roy.
 We had decided early on that we would hike as far as seemed doable, then turn around and head back when our 7-year-old started to wilt.
 Many friends had suggested that we try to make it to the 4km turning point with a fabulous view of the Fitz Roy peaks, have lunch and maybe head back.